Food in Taipei || Top 6 Foods You Simply Cannot Miss

 Is Taiwanese food similar to Mainland Chinese food?

-Yes absolutely, Taiwan is a very clean place and great care is taken of food, preparation and the ingredients.
+Yes absolutely, Taipei is a very clean place and great care is taken of food, preparation and the ingredients.

-Taiwanese breakfast is very diverse.
-Popular breakfasts in Taiwan include many types of pancake, soy milk, dumplings and fried bread.
+Taipei breakfast is very diverse.
+Popular breakfasts in Taipei include many types of pancakes, soy milk, dumplings and fried bread.
 Certainly not the healthiest but absolutely delicious.

 Want more from LTL?